 • A Defence form to use if you don’t owe the money and defend the claim

-• an acknowledgment of service to use to confirm that you got the documents.
+• an acknowledgement of service to use to confirm that you got the documents.
 You only need to send this form back if you don’t agree you owe the money.

 You must do one of the following within 14 days of the of claim being sent:

-• return the defence form to the court together with the acknowledgment of service
+• return the defence form to the court together with the acknowledgement of service

 • return the admission form to your creditor